Post-qualification

 Admission letter received from SRA

-Store this — you'll need it for conflict checks, indemnity insurance queries etc.
+Store this.
+You'll need it for conflict checks, indemnity insurance queries etc.

 7